-- (b) Should the point of a quorum be raised, the doors shall be closed and the Clerk shall call the roll of the House, after which the names of those not responding shall again be called.
-In the absence of a quorum, fifteen members are authorized to compel the attendance of absent members and may order that absentees for whom no sufficient excuses are made be taken into custody wherever they may be found by special messenger appointed for that purpose. - RULE 4.
-Approval of Journal. (a) The Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded. - (b) Immediately following the opening prayer and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House or by a Representative designated by the Chair as to whether the proceedings of the previous day have been correctly recorded.
+- (b) Should the point of a quorum be raised, the doors shall be closed, and the Clerk shall call the roll of the House, after which the names of those not responding shall again be called.
+In the absence of a quorum, 15 members are authorized to compel the attendance of absent members and may order that absentees for whom no sufficient excuses are made be taken into custody wherever they may be found by special messenger appointed for that purpose. - RULE 4.
+Approval of Journal. (a) The Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded. - (b) Immediately following the opening prayer and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, or by a Representative designated by the Chair, as to whether the proceedings of the previous day have been correctly recorded.
 Without objection, the Speaker shall cause the Journal to stand approved. - RULE 5.
 Order of Business of the Day.
-After the approval of the Journal of the preceding day, the House shall proceed to business in the following order: - (1) The receiving of petitions, memorials, and papers addressed to the General Assembly or to the House; - (2) Ratification of bills; - (3) Reports of standing committees and permanent subcommittees; - (4) Reports of select committees; - (5) Reports of referral by standing committee Chairs of bills to permanent subcommittees: - (6) First reading and reference to committee of bills and resolutions; - (7) Messages from the Senate; - (8) Concurrence with Senate amendments or Senate committee substitutes; - (9) The unfinished business of the preceding day; - 42 (10) Calendar (each category in accordance with Rule 40): - (a) Local bills (roll call) third reading

-(b) Local bills (roll call) second reading 1 2 Local bills third reading (c) 3 (d) Local bills second reading Public bills and resolutions consent calendar: 4 (d1)5 (roll call) third reading 6 2. (roll call) second reading 7 3. third reading 8 4. second reading 9
+After the approval of the Journal of the preceding day, unless otherwise ordered by the Speaker, the House shall proceed to business in the following order: - (1) The receiving of petitions, memorials, and papers addressed to the General Assembly or to the House; - (1a) Messages from the Governor; - (2) Ratification of bills; - (3) Reports of standing committees and permanent subcommittees; - (4) Reports of select committees; - (5) Reports of referral by standing committee Chairs of bills to permanent subcommittees; - (6) First reading and reference to committee of bills and resolutions; - (7) Messages from the Senate; - (8) Concurrence with Senate amendments or Senate committee substitutes; - (9) The unfinished business of the preceding day; - (10) Calendar (each category in accordance with Rule 40): - a.
+Local bills (roll call), third reading - b.
+Local bills (roll call), second reading - c.
+Local bills, third reading - d.
+Local bills, second reading - e.
+Public bills (roll call), third reading - f.
+Public bills (roll call), second reading - g.
+Public bills and resolutions, third reading h.
+Public bills and resolutions, second reading; Reading of notices and announcements.